benjamincrozat/legacy-blog/posts/2-how-to-check-laravel-version.md

 Session .............................................................. redis
 ```

-## Check which Laravel version you are running on any Laravel version
+## Check your Laravel version with the --version flag on Artisan

 Before Laravel blessed us with the `about` command, it was also possible to check your project's Laravel version like so: